mizrael/davidguida.net/src/_posts/2022-10-22-azure-managed-identities-functions-part-2.md

 ---
 description: >
-  In the second article of this Series, we will continue our discussion about **Managed System Identities**, on Azure and how they can used to grant access to an Azure KeyVault.
+  In the second article of this Series, we will continue our discussion about **Managed System Identities** on Azure and how they can used to grant access to an Azure KeyVault.
 id: 8028
 title: 'Azure Functions with Managed Identities - Part 2: access to KeyVaults'
 date: 2022-10-22T00:57:23-05:00